 A cumbersome but interesting job: Validate our weaknesses

 No one likes to manage their own negativity.
 It's awkward, very uncomfortable.
-You want it to happen fast., like pain, or as an inopportune ad on your favorite radio show.
+You want it to happen fast., like pain, or as an unwelcome ad on your favorite radio show.

 The validation phase allows us to, on the side, that our environment validates weaknesses, and for another, that can detect some that have gone unnoticed.

 One tip here may be to create a picture like the one above, but putting a scale of 1 To 5 so that it is the others who place the degree of relevance of our weaknesses based on their relationship stakeholders with us.
 You can even do it with a Google form, adapting the configuration as an evaluation questionnaire.